Al-Itihaad al-Islamiya: Renewed Ogaden insurgency

 In 1994, the ceasefire that had held in place between Al-Itihaad and the Ethiopian government collapsed after the latter broke the agreement by launching military operations.
 Guerrilla warfare carried out by Islamic fighters led the Ethiopian campaign to falter.
-An Ogaden region wing of AIAI developed and registered itself as a political party in Ethiopia.
-The organization began fighting alongside the Ogaden National Liberation Front (ONLF) when Addis Ababa banned the party. al-Itihaad were reportedly most active in the area between Kebri Dahar, Danan, Kelafo and Degehabur in 1994.
-Some elements were reported to be active near Danot, Nusdariiq and 'Adow.
-According to Matthew Bryden, although they had support amongst the Ogaden clan, at the time their activities were not tolerated by the Isaaq and Dhulbahante.
+It began fighting alongside the Ogaden National Liberation Front (ONLF) when Addis Ababa banned the party that same year. al-Itihaad were reportedly most active in the area between Kebri Dahar, Danan, Kelafo and Degehabur in 1994.
 By 1995, the group had grown in strength and was active in all parts of the Ogaden.

 Al-Itihaad sent a delegation to the Peace and Unity Conference of the Somali Nation, which was held in February 1995 at Kebri Dehar, at which they made pledges which would eventually cause the organization to effectively cease to exist as a political and military force within the Ogaden.
-Despite this promise al-Itihaad continued to engage in violent actions after this congress.
-One was the attempted assassination of then Minister of Transportation and Communications, Abdul Majid Hussein in 1996.
+Fighting continued after the 1995 conference.
+An assassination was attempted on then Minister of Transportation and Communications, Abdul Majid Hussein in 1996.
 Another was in March of that year, when they raided areas in the Jigjiga Zone controlled by the Abskuul clan, apparently in collaboration with disaffected members of this clan.
 Established local security forces cleared al-Itihaad infiltrators from the Jigjiga Zone, and the defeated remnants retreated to disputed border areas between the Somali and Oromia regions, which has served as a refuge for them, as well as for Oromo fundamentalist rebel groups.

-Decline and War on Terror
+Decline and war on terror

 In 1997 Al-Itihaad collectively decided to abandon the idea of using force in order to change the status quo due to internal fissures and military setbacks.
 Despite this major policy shift the organization still endorsed fighting against Ethiopia due to its perceived colonization of the Ogaden region.
-That same year the organization effectively became non-existent and split into three distinct centres, Mogadishu, Bosaso and Haregisa.
+That same year the organization effectively became non-existent and split into three distinct centres, Mogadishu, Bosaso and Hargeisa.
 Following the organization's renunciation of armed struggle in 1997, many former AIAI members joined civil society organizations dedicated to public health and education.

 On 7–8 March 1999, Ethiopia claimed it had made a cross-border incursion into Balanbale searching for members of AIAI who had reportedly kidnapped a person and stolen medical supplies, and denied reports of looting.
 Allegations from that time also claim Ethiopia was the supplier of various Somali warlords, while Eritrea was arming other warlords.